6.1 Introduction to the Prehospital Medical System

 Karen Piette, MHS, CMA

-The emergency medical system (EMS) is a system of coordinated response and emergency medical care.
-The EMS system involves multiple people and agencies working together.
-A comprehensive EMS system is ready for various types of emergencies.
-A medical first responder provides medical care to patients in emergency settings.
+The emergency medical system (EMS) is a is a coordinated system for responding to and providing emergency medical care.
+It involves multiple people and agencies working together to handle various types of emergencies.

-A career in prehospital emergency medicine requires extensive knowledge of various injuries, diseases, and the ability to provide complex medical care in various medical emergency settings.
-Specialized interventions performed in the hospital are delivered earlier in pre-hospital care.
-This intervention may be before or during the transfer of the patient to the hospital.
+A career in prehospital emergency medicine requires extensive knowledge of injuries, illnesses, and the ability to deliver complex medical care in diverse emergency environments.
+Specialized interventions typically performed in the hospital are delivered earlier in prehospital care, either before or during the transfer of the patient to the hospital.
 Individuals providing this type of care are known as medical first responders.

 Healthcare personnel performing CPR